 We've tested over 25 air purifiers; below are the best air purifiers for dust removal.
 For a broader overview of the product landscape, check out our recommendations for the best air purifiers, the best air purifiers for pets, and the best large-room air purifiers.

-If you're willing to spend more on a unit for a broader array of convenience features, including an app that allows for remote control, you can also consider the Levoit Core 600S.
+If you're willing to spend more on a unit for a broader array of convenience features, including an app that allows for remote control, consider the Levoit Core 600S.
 Just note that it's marginally less efficient in very large spaces.

-Alternatively, if you're looking for an air purifier to deal with dust and don't mind working with your hands, you could also build your own Corsi-Rosenthal Box.
+If you're looking for an air purifier to deal with dust and don't mind working with your hands, you could also build your own Corsi-Rosenthal Box.
 We built our own by following this guide, which uses a set of 3M Filtrete MERV 13 air filters built around a Lasko 20-inch box fan.
-In many ways, it takes everything good and bad about the Honeywell HPA300 and takes them further: it's even bigger and louder than the already cumbersome Honeywell, but it also offers outstanding particle filtration performance and a sky-high clean air delivery rate.
+It takes everything good and bad about the Honeywell HPA300 and takes them further: it's even bigger and louder than the already cumbersome Honeywell, but it also offers outstanding particle filtration and a sky-high clean air delivery rate.
 These things make it a good option for big areas where noise and aesthetics are of minimal concern, like a workshop or an unfinished basement.
 Unfortunately, operating costs for a Corsi-Rosenthal box can be a little high, as you'll need to swap out all four filters once they've hit the end of their useful lifespan.

-It's worth noting that some users have iterated on this basic design by swapping out the large single-box fan for multiple PC cooling fans, which will result in quieter operation and lower power consumption.
+Some users have iterated on this basic design by swapping out the large single-box fan for multiple PC cooling fans, resulting in quieter operation and lower power consumption.
 We haven't built a Corsi-Rosenthal Box using this design yet.

-It's worth noting that the Winix also has a particle ionizer; these systems impart a negative charge to airborne particles so that they clump together and fall out of the air, where you can then clean them up later.
+The Winix has a particle ionizer; these systems impart a negative charge to airborne particles, causing them to clump together and fall out of the air, where you can then clean them up later.
 While this sounds helpful on paper, ionizers produce ozone, a respiratory irritant, as an operating byproduct.
-Since we didn't find this system to have much impact on overall unit performance, we recommend that you leave it off.
+Since we didn't find this system to have much impact on overall unit performance, we recommend you leave it off.

 If you want a compact air purifier for dealing with dust, the Levoit Core 200S is a great choice.
-While it can't compete with a full-size unit like the Winix 5500-2 in terms of clean air delivery rate and lacks a HEPA-certified main filter, it still delivers impressive overall particle filtration performance, especially for such a small unit.
-Besides, it's also fairly feature-rich, with integrated Wi-Fi connectivity that allows you to run the device while you're away from home, set operating schedules, and set up reminders to replace its filters, which you'll need to do every six to eight months.
+While it can't compete with a full-size unit like the Winix 5500-2 in terms of clean air delivery rate and lacks a HEPA-certified main filter, it still delivers impressive overall particle filtration, especially for such a small unit.
+It has Wi-Fi connectivity, allowing you to run the device while you're away from home and set operating schedules.
+You can also set up reminders to replace its filters, which you'll need to do every six to eight months.

 The Levoit Vital 200S is a good alternative to the Winix 5500-2 if you want a unit with Wi-Fi connectivity.
 While it offers comparable overall performance, its main filter lacks HEPA certification.